phamao/Project/README.md

 This is a Python script that takes a collection of Spotify's top songs, scrapes its lyrics, and tokenizes it.

+**This README was last updated on 12/12/2023**.

 ## Installation

 Download the data from Kaggle in the Sources section below.
 Extract the contents of `archive.zip` into this directory.

-You will need to install the following libraries.
+You will need to install the following libraries:

     pip install lyricsgenius
     pip install nltk